bola-de-gude-12/docs/Continia Document Capture/Development and Administration/On-Premises/Managing solutions/Managing solutions.md

 1. Restore the new database.
 1. Using Continia Solution Management, [change client credentials](/continia-document-capture/development-and-administration/on-premises/managing-solutions/managing-solutions#to-change-client-credentials) to demo client credentials.
-1. Choose the {{search}} icon, enter **Continia Company Setup**, and then choose the related link.
+1. Search ({{search}}) for and select **Continia Company Setup**.
-1. Under **General**, enter a new company code, and select **OK** when you're done.
+1. Under **General**, enter a new company code, and click **OK** when you're done.
 1. Activate the company by activating all relevant solutions using [the usual procedure](/continia-document-capture/development-and-administration/on-premises/managing-solutions/managing-solutions#to-activate-a-solution).
-As you're using demo client credentials, the company will by default be registered as a test company.
+As you're using demo client credentials, the company is registered by default as a test company.
+1. If you use on-premises OCR and have email addresses specified in your document categories, either remove these email addresses or assign different ones.
+To do this, search ({{search}}) for and select **Document Categories**, select a category (not its code), and click **Edit** on the action bar.
+Under the **General** FastTab, change the value of the **Email** field.
-1. To send the new company code to Continia Online, choose the **Search** box, enter **Export OCR Configuration Files**, and then choose the related link.
+1. To send the new company code to Continia Online, search ({{search}}) for and select **Export OCR Configuration Files**.
 A dialog box confirms that a number of configuration files have been exported.
-Select **OK** to close it.
+Click **OK** to close it.

 ## Copying a production database to a new server
 When you copy a production database to a new server, you must [update the client credentials](/continia-document-capture/development-and-administration/on-premises/managing-solutions/managing-solutions#to-change-client-credentials) in one of the databases or delete the client credentials from one of the databases.
 To delete the client credentials, run the table and delete the relevant record in the table.